-Pro forma financial statements are the complete set of financial reports issued by an entity, incorporating assumptions or hypothetical conditions about events that may have occurred in the past or which may occur in the future.
+Pro forma financial statements are financial reports issued by an entity, using assumptions or hypothetical conditions about events that may have occurred in the past or which may occur in the future.
 These statements are used to present a view of corporate results to outsiders, perhaps as part of an investment or lending proposal.
 A budget may also be considered a variation on pro forma financial statements, since it presents the projected results of an organization during a future period, based on certain assumptions.

 Here are several examples of pro forma financial statements: